Kreislinie/Journal/README.md

 # bitjournal

-bitjournal is your personal online diary.
+bitjournal is your personal online journal.
 Private, opensource and based on Wordpress.
 Keep your diary digital and access it anywhere.
-Sort your entries in categorys, track your mood and see which people you engage with.
+Manage your entries using tags and categories, track your mood and see which people you engage with.

 ## Installation
 :warning: Early beta version!
-A lot of bugs...
 Features and functionality could change until first official release!

 bitjournal is basically a WordPress theme.
-All you need is a fresh WordPress install, then you can upload the bitjournal theme. bitjournal creates and manages all your pages, post types and settings on activation.
+All you need is a fresh WordPress install, then you can upload the latest bitjournal theme. bitjournal creates and manages all your pages, post types and settings on activation.

-### Update bitjournal
-bitjournal is currently not updatable via WordPress backend.
-You can upload the latest version or manage updates with git, just pull the master branch (stable version).

-## Development
+## Built with
-Development happens on the develope branch.
+bitjournal is built with other great open source software:

+- WordPress
+- CMB2
+- PUC by Yahnis Elsts
+- Sass
+- Gulp
+- Lucide Icons